Driolar/SoccerTheory-Pharo/doc/Using SoTheboard - The Soccer Theory Board.md

 We can arrange a soccer scene in many ways.
   ### Loading a scene
+  The button "Open..." opens a modal window to select a file with extension .socxml for loading with validation.
+You can download some [file examples](https://github.com/Driolar/SoccerTheory-Pharo/tree/master/socxml).
+If the file contains more than one frame, only the first frame will be displayed.
+To view all the frames, please use the SoThePlayer application (coming soon).

-  The button "Examples" offers some simple test scenes to load.
+  Furthermore, the button "Examples" offers some simple built-in test scenes to load quickly.
   ### Resetting the scene
   Pushing the reset button erases the current scene and restablishes the initial scene: two goalkeepers in front of their respective goal and the neutral ball placed at the center spot.
   ### Choosing an offside rule